gibbok/myvar/website/content/ai/ai-bots-overview.md

 description = 'Integrate Cloudflare Web Analytics into your Astro Starlight documentation site.
 Get simple, privacy-first performance metrics without impacting your sites speed or using cookies.'
 +++

+As AI automation accelerates, traditional detection strategies—built around static fingerprints, IP reputation, or simple bot heuristics—are becoming less reliable.
+Scrapers and RAG bots already require more policy-aware handling, but AI agents represent a deeper paradigm shift: they behave like humans, operate across diverse environments, and deliberately avoid detection.
+Below is a concise classification of the major AI bot categories:

 ## Definition and Categories

 The term **“AI bot”** refers to three distinct use cases, which differ significantly in purpose, architecture, and impact for detection teams: